sykefi/PRTR/README.md

 ### Code style

 The project is currently formatted with [Prettier](https://prettier.io/).
-In VSCode, the easiest way to format is to use the plugin [prettier-vscode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) with the following settings:
+In VSCode, the easiest way to format is to use the plugin [prettier-vscode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and the following settings:

 ```
 {